Humanitarian & Health

 A Wider Circle

-A Wider Circle is committed to alleviating poverty and its root causes in the Washington, D.C. area through innovative on-the-ground programming.
+The social services organization is committed to alleviating poverty and its root causes in the Washington, D.C. area through innovative on-the-gr...

-The Community Action Partnership of San Bernardino County (CAPSBC) was founded in 1965 as the Dependency Prevention Commission, one year after President Lyndon B. Johnson signed the Economic Opportunity Act that included Community Action Agencies.
-Since its establishment, the organization has transitioned from the Dependency Prevention Commission to the County Community Services Department in 1975, and finally to CAPSBC in 2003.
+The Community Action Partnership of San Bernardino County (CAPSBC) was founded in 1965 as the Dependency Prevention Commission, one year after U.S. President Lyndon B. Johnson signed the Economic Opportunity Act that included the creation of community action agencies.
+The organization transitioned from the Dependency Prevention Commission to the County Community Services Department in 1975, and to CAPSBC in 2003.
 Despite these changes in name, CAPSBC has remained steadfast in its commitment to addressing and remediating the far-reaching effects of systemic poverty.

 Project - Congregate Feeding Sites